-- For the purposes of making any payment in respect of a Holder's aggregate holding of MCIs, any fraction of a cent will (e) be disregarded. - A payment made under this clause 3.4 to any one joint Holder of an MCI will discharge Australian Unity's liability to (f) all joint Holders of that MCI.
+- (e) For the purposes of making any payment in respect of a Holder's aggregate holding of MCIs, any fraction of a cent will be disregarded. - (f) A payment made under this clause 3.4 to any one joint Holder of an MCI will discharge Australian Unity's liability to all joint Holders of that MCI.